Mobility Aids and Orientation

 Please feel free to contact Edit Microsytems to find out more, or to receive a quote.

-There are various Organisations and Companies in South Africa such as Blind SA, Sensory Solutions and Edit Microsystems, which sell GPS Devices and other Mobility Aids and can also advise you on what equipment would best suit your needs and how to use the equipment that they supply.
+There are various Organisations and Companies in South Africa such as Sensory Solutions and Edit Microsystems, which sell GPS Devices and other Mobility Aids and can also advise you on what equipment would best suit your needs and how to use the equipment that they supply.
 Please contact them to find out more.

 2. Orientation Techniques